TASagent/TASagent.github.io/twitchBotFeatures/tts.md

 #### Removing Effects

-To remove any effect from your TTS voice, use `!set tts effect Normal`.
+To remove all effects from your TTS voice and restore it to default behavior, use `!set tts effect Normal`.